awslabs/mxboard/README.md

 may fail.
 You may choose a different available port number.

 3. In the browser, enter the address `127.0.0.1:8888`, and click the tab **HISTOGRAMS** in the TensorBoard GUI.
-You will see data distribution change over time as the following.
+You will see data distribution changing as time evolves.
 ![png](https://github.com/reminisce/web-data/blob/tensorboard_doc/mxnet/tensorboard/doc/summary_histogram_norm.png)

 ## More tutorials